MicrosoftDocs/visualfsharpdocs/docs/conceptual/istructuralequatable.gethashcode-method-[fsharp].md

 An object that computes the hash code of the current object.

+## Return Value

-**The hash code for the current instance.**
+The hash code for the current instance.

 ## Remarks

 This API is provided for use only with the F# Core Library Versions that targets .NET Framework 2.0.
-If you are using .NET Framework 4, use the .NET Framework 4 API with the same name, **System.Collections.IStructuralEquatable.GetHashCode(System.Collections.IEqualityComparer)**.
+If you are using .NET Framework 4, use the .NET Framework 4 API with the same name, `System.Collections.IStructuralEquatable.GetHashCode(System.Collections.IEqualityComparer)`.

 ## Platforms